Naequarwe/naequarwe.github.io/CONTRIBUTING.md

-if you want to contribute you will need to contact me directly and tel mehow you can contribute, i will then think over it and tell you my decision
+if you want to contribute you will need to contact me directly and tell me how you can contribute, i will then think over it and tell you my decision.

+for making a contiribution request email us via the Contact us form